dragonflydb/documentation/docs/command-reference/search/ft.create.md

  - `TEXT` - Allows searching for words against the text value in this attribute.

  - `TAG` - Allows exact-match queries, such as categories or primary keys, against the value in this attribute.
-For more information, see [Tag Fields](https://redis.io/docs/interact/search-and-query/advanced-concepts/tags/).
+   For more information, see [tag fields](https://redis.io/docs/interact/search-and-query/advanced-concepts/tags/).

  - `NUMERIC` - Allows numeric range queries against the value in this attribute.
-See [query syntax docs](https://redis.io/docs/interact/search-and-query/query/) for details on how to use numeric ranges.
+   See [query syntax](https://redis.io/docs/interact/search-and-query/query/) for details on how to use numeric ranges.

  - `VECTOR` - Allows vector similarity queries against the value in this attribute.
-For more information, see [Vector Fields](https://redis.io/docs/interact/search-and-query/search/vectors/).
+   For more information, see [vector fields](https://redis.io/docs/interact/search-and-query/search/vectors/).

 :::note About `VECTOR`
 - Full documentation on vector options is available [here](https://redis.io/docs/interact/search-and-query/advanced-concepts/vectors/).